 Typically, a shot of a character standing in the kitchen making popcorn or being stuck in a laundry room would not be suitable for widescreen photography.
 It’s a boring location with very finite space.
 But by increasing the horizontal and vertical space of the frame, Carpenter creates not only an area for the antagonist to inhabit, he also increases the size of the metaphysical space in the viewer’s mind.

 Once we see images of characters in small spaces or rooms being stalked by an entity outside of that space, we are reminded of the vastness of the world around these characters.
 We are then left to imagine all the places danger could occupy outside of those seemingly safe rooms.

-So while Carpenter plays with spacial parameters within the widescreen lens to instill fear and a sense of foreboding danger, he also showed mastery in storytelling through widescreen techniques.
+So while Carpenter plays with spacial parameters within the widescreen lens to instill fear and a sense of foreboding danger, he also shows mastery in storytelling through widescreen techniques.
 Below is one of my favorite sequences in the film, for several reasons.